 I believe it was the sense of survival that was most obscured by my lack of awareness about just how precarious and perilous existence in the cities can be.
 Independence seems to get high priority in society on leaving the nest to become successful in the “world” and make it on your own.

 I think there is something askew about society’s value system because Self Reliance seems more important and viable to me than independence.
 How is it that any of us becomes independent?
 If you really look, we just transfer our dependence from our parental figures over to mainstream authorities such as institutions, corporations and government organizations.
 If we were able to stay dependent on our adult caregivers until we naturally became independent, would we not become more self-reliant and self-authoring of our lives?

-Most adults seem immature, leading lives that are fundamentally scripted within the context of society.
+Most adults seem immature to me, leading lives that are fundamentally scripted or rebellious within the context of society.
 True independence would be free of this construct, wouldn’t it?
 It would also enable a mature adult to draw on his inner resources as well as those resources available to him to live freely as an inhabitant of the earth rather than within a machine made framework of runaway proportions such as the western civilization.